Page Content

 Accessible Version of Bar Chart

-The data from the first table has been redone as a bar chart, but the colors have been changed to shades of blue.
+The bar chart have been changed to shades of blue (with paler bars set with a dark border).
 Colorblind users can use the different levels of darkness to tell the platforms apart.
 In addition, labels for each platform have been added to the bottom of the chart, so that viewers do not even have to refer to the key.

 bar chart with accessible colors